sgoulas/pdpProject/docs/DevelopmentDiary/README.md

 # Diary

 I will try to maintain a developement diary of my efforts and way of thinking in order to have logs of the development proccess.
-The entries will be top level and will not go into technical details for ease of navigation and reading.
-Any tech specific decision will be covered in the docs/ADRs session of the application.
-The diary aims to keep a log of major developement thresholds.
+The entries will be top level and will not go into (too much) technical detail for ease of navigation and reading.
+Any tech specific decision will be covered in the `docs/ADRs` section of the project.
+The diary aims to keep a log of the ongoing development.